 - Driver of the passenger car.
 Truck accidents are not always the fault of the truck driver; in most cases, the driver of the passenger car involved – or the driver of another passenger car – may be to blame.

 - Cargo loader.
-Improperly loaded cargo can shift – this weight distribution can be extremely dangerous, and can lead to a rollover accident as well as other accident types.
-If cargo was improperly loaded, and this caused the accident, the loader may be liable.
+Improperly loaded cargo can shift – this weight distribution can be extremely dangerous and can lead to a rollover accident as well as other accident types.
+If the cargo was improperly loaded, and this caused the accident, the loader may be liable.

 - Truck or truck part manufacturer.
 Trucks, just like cars, are sometimes manufactured with defects or defective parts.
 If a truck collision occurred because of a defective part, such as a tire blowout, the manufacturer of the part may be held liable.

 Steps to Take After a Truck Accident in Charleston

 If you are in a semi-truck accident in Charleston, you are likely suffering from serious injuries – get medical care for these injuries immediately.